rootwork/dotfiles/README.md

 See [the setup file](SETUP.md) for the good stuff.

+## Troubleshooting failing installations

+By far the most common issue is an installation failing because of a VPN, for instance with Docker and Lando.
+Annoying, but turn off the VPN for the first install and then proceed.

 ## Keymapping (keybinding, keyboard shortcuts, etc.)

 Because this comes up a lot, some useful resources: